In addition to many of the international environmental data sources, the following may also be useful for Europe:

 How to Get Those Recycling Boxes Out: a Randomised Controlled Trial of a Door-to-Door Recycling Service, 2008.

 Aimed to find out the most effective means to encourage active citizenship.
-The data available under comprise the results of a randomised controlled trial testing whether doorstep canvassing can raise participation in pavement-side recycling.
+The data available under comprise the results of a randomized controlled trial testing whether doorstep canvassing can raise participation in pavement-side recycling.
 The trial was conducted in Old Trafford and Gorse Hill, Greater Manchester (England) in March - October 2008.
 Recycling participation rates for 6,580 households were measured by observing bin set out rates over a 3 week period.
 Half of the streets in the area were randomly assigned to receive an intervention to encourage recycling.
 All households on these streets were visited by canvassers who were trained to promote and encourage recycling.
 Half of the streets were placed in a control group and received no special attention.
 Recycling participation rates for all households were measured after the intervention to see if the intervention had been effective in raising participation rates.
 Data are at street level/super output area level and include recycling participation rates.
 There are also some other descriptive measures of the neighborhood such as percentage of non-white population, percentage of terraced housing and an index of multiple deprivation score.
 To obtain a free account please register with the UKDA.

 Beyond Nimbyism: a Multidisciplinary Investigation of Public Engagement with Renewable Energy Technologies, 2008